Using a Fake ID at Airport Security: The Real Consequences You Face

 Why Fake IDs Fail in Airport Settings

 Even cards that might pass in low-scrutiny environments face much tighter review in airports.
 The inspection is not just about a barcode scan.
-Officers compare physical features, examine data consistency, and look for signs of alteration or fabrication.
+The CAT machine and the officer compare physical features, check data consistency against the reservation, and look for signs of alteration or fabrication.

 - Mismatched data or formatting inconsistencies